alakijaayo/CV/README.md

 [Skills](https://github.com/alakijaayo/CV#skills) | [Projects](https://github.com/alakijaayo/CV#projects) | [Education](https://github.com/alakijaayo/CV#education) | [Experience](https://github.com/alakijaayo/CV#experience) | [Interests](https://github.com/alakijaayo/CV#interests) | [LinkedIn](https://www.linkedin.com/in/ayodele-alakija-78142999/) | [Blog](https://medium.com/@alakijaayo) |

-Degree educated graduate with good communication skills: focused, IT literate and willing to learn, with a background in sales, marketing, administration and relationship management.
-Having grown interested in the world of Web and Application development, I embarked on learning and understanding the use of code and the languages used to help build my knowledge with the aim of becoming a Junior Developer.
+Degree-educated graduate with good communication skills: focused, IT literate and willing to learn, with a background in sales, marketing, administration and relationship management.
+Having grown interested in Web and Application development, I embarked on learning and understanding the use of code and the languages used to help build my knowledge to become a developer.

 After completing the 12 week course at Makers Academy, am looking to fully utilise the skills I have learnt on the course and in past job roles to join a team of experienced developers where I can grow as part of a team and develop my skills further.
 Self-motivated and experienced with time-dependent tasks, data collection and working within a team.

-**Tech Skills:** Ruby, JavaScript, Swift, ReactJS, Rails, NodeJS
+**Tech Skills:** Ruby, JavaScript, Typescript, Swift, ReactJS, ReactTS, Rails, NodeJS, NextTS

 ## Skills